Medically Reviewed By

 Travel is often underestimated as an expense.
 The rarity of mesothelioma means there are fewer specialists treating this disease compared to more common cancers.
 Most patients travel for treatment.

 - Car rentals

-Here are some sample questions to ask your doctor to help plan for these expenses:
+Here are some questions to ask your doctor or insurance provider about expenses:

 - How much will my health insurance cover?